Takes 2 minutes. Uses real Australian lending rules. No sales pitch.

 How construction loans work, deposit requirements, the grant stack to claim, and traps that catch most builders.

-Read →Your borrowing capacity depends on income, debts, and living expenses.
+See the citations →Your borrowing capacity depends on income, debts, and living expenses.
 Lenders test you at 3% above the actual rate to ensure you can handle rate rises.

 Lenders assess how much you can borrow based on: your gross income, existing debts (including HECS/HELP, credit cards, car loans, personal loans), living expenses, the number of dependants, and a serviceability buffer (currently 3% above the actual interest rate).
 This buffer means the bank tests whether you could afford repayments if rates rose significantly.

-Most lenders will lend 5–6x your gross annual income, subject to debts and expenses.
-A single person earning $80,000 can typically borrow $400,000–$480,000.
-A couple earning $150,000 combined can borrow $750,000–$900,000.
+Most lenders will lend 5 to 6x your gross annual income, subject to debts and expenses.
+A single person earning $80,000 can typically borrow $400,000 to $480,000.
+A couple earning $150,000 combined can borrow $750,000 to $900,000.

 Calculate yours now →Cancel unused credit cards, pay down personal debt, reduce living expenses before applying.
-Each credit card limit reduces capacity by 3–5x.
+Each credit card limit reduces capacity by 3 to 5x.

 Every lender uses a slightly different formula.
 Some are stricter on living expenses, some treat HECS more favourably, some offer higher LVRs.
-This is exactly why using a mortgage broker makes sense — they compare 30+ lenders to find the one that gives you the best result.
+This is exactly why using a mortgage broker makes sense: they compare 30+ lenders to find the one that gives you the best result.

 Read the full HECS guide →Each repayment on a principal-and-interest home loan splits in two: part pays interest (the cost of borrowing), part reduces the principal (the amount you owe).
 Australian lenders calculate interest daily on your outstanding balance.

-In the early years, most of each repayment is interest — on a $500,000 loan at 6%, a $3,000 monthly payment is roughly $2,500 interest and only $500 paid off the loan.
+In the early years, most of each repayment is interest.
+On a $500,000 loan at 6%, a $3,000 monthly payment is roughly $2,500 interest and only $500 paid off the loan.
 As your balance drops, that flips: more goes to principal, less to interest.
 This is called amortisation.

 One simple trick: pay fortnightly instead of monthly.
-You make 26 payments a year instead of 12 monthly — the equivalent of 13 monthly payments.
+You make 26 payments a year instead of 12 monthly, the equivalent of 13 monthly payments.
 That alone can save around $95,000 in interest and knock 5 years off a typical 30-year loan.

 Ask NestAI about your loan →